orientlu/lora-gateway-bridge/docs/content/install/config.md

 # Maximum interval that will be waited between reconnection attempts when connection is lost.
 # Valid units are 'ms', 's', 'm', 'h'.
 Note that these values can be combined, e.g. '24h30m15s'.
 max_reconnect_interval="10m"

+# Metrics configuration.
+[metrics]

+  # Metrics stored in Prometheus.
+  #
+  # These metrics expose information about the state of the LoRa Gateway Bridge
+  # instance like number of messages processed, number of function calls, etc.
+  [metrics.prometheus]
+  # Expose Prometheus metrics endpoint.
+  endpoint_enabled=false

+  # The ip:port to bind the Prometheus metrics server to for serving the
+  # metrics endpoint.
+  bind="0.0.0.0:8005"
 ```

 ### Warning: deprecation warning! update your configuration